devsdevera/devsdevera/README.md

 <h1>🕺Emmanuel De Vera</h1>

-**`Software Engineer (Developer/Student/Tutor)`**
+**`ML Engineer and Data Analyst  (Developer/Student/Researcher)`**

 In witnessing the rapid evolution of technology in my youth, I've grown to be curious of what more could be achieved to streamline the way our society operates.
-Consider, in 2007, *not too long ago, the first iPhone was announced.
-Nowadays, people cannot leave the house it!
-As the world transitions into the digital age, pursuing a career in Software Engineering allows me to do what I love while working on products that benefit the lives of countless individuals.
+In 2007, not too long ago, the first iPhone was announced.
+Nowadays, people cannot leave the house without it!
+As the world transitions into the digital age, pursuing a career in Machine Learning allows me to do what I love while working on products that benefit the lives of countless individuals.

 [![LinkedIn](https://custom-icon-badges.demolab.com/badge/Resume-red.svg?style=for-the-badge&logo=fire&logoColor=white)](https://devsdevera.com/CV3.pdf)
 [![LinkedIn](https://custom-icon-badges.demolab.com/badge/LeetCode-yellow.svg?style=for-the-badge&logo=leetcode&logoColor=white)](https://leetcode.com/devsdevera/)